pocheung1/CDISC01_RE_CSR/README.md

 # QC programming and reporting

-The QC programming is all in SAS, and there is a `compare.sas` program which uses SAS PROC COMPARE to create a summary report of all differences between the prod and qc datasets.
+The QC programming is all in SAS, and there is a `compare_adam.sas` program which uses SAS PROC COMPARE to create a summary report of all differences between the prod and qc datasets.
 This program also generates the `dominostats.json` files which Domino uses to display a dashboard in the jobs screen.

 # Support